Skip to content

 use_fake_hardware:=false

-2. Terminal 2: launch Pico bridge
+Terminal 2: Start Pico bridge

-cd ~/openarmx_ws/
+cd ~/openarmx_ws

 source install/setup.bash

-ros2 run openarmx_teleop_bridge_vr_pico openarmx_teleop_bridge_vr_pico_node
+ros2 run openarmx_teleop_bridge_vr openarmx_teleop_bridge_vr_node

-3. Terminal 3: launch IK solver
+Terminal 3: Start IK solver (VR teleoperation)

-cd ~/openarmx_ws/
+cd ~/openarmx_ws

 source install/setup.bash

-ros2 launch openarmx_teleop_vr_pico teleop_vr_pico.launch.py
+ros2 launch openarmx_teleop_vr teleop_vr.launch.py

-cd ~/openarmx_ws/
+cd ~/openarmx_ws

 source install/setup.bash